Batool Abu Akleen: Career

 In 2024, Abu Akleen was named Modern Poetry in Translation’s Poet in Residence, a role that involved contributing poetry and translations to the magazine while living in Gaza under the dire conditions of the Gaza war.
 Her debut poetry collection 48Kg. is a bilingual work (Arabic–English) published in June 2025 by Tenement Press.
 It comprises 48 poems each numbered in reverse – 48 Kg, 47 Kg, and so on – functioning as a poignant testament to a body under siege and the bodily effects of violence.
 It is self-translated into English alongside translations by Graham Liddell, Wiam El-Tamami, Cristina Viti, and Yasmin Zaher.
 A digital pamphlet, Sea Shells, was published in tandem with 48Kg., featuring works by nine emerging Gazan poets selected and translated by Abu Akleen and edited by Cristina Viti.

 Four of Abu Akleen's poems were published in English in the 2025 anthology Letters from Gaza: A Collection by the People; Unveiling Their Stories and Emotions from the Year That Has Been.
-Her poems also appearred in The Massachusetts Review, in ArabLit Quarterly magazine's spring 2024 issue and in an Italian anthology.
+Her poems also appeared in The Massachusetts Review, in ArabLit Quarterly magazine's spring 2024 issue and in an Italian anthology.
 Further, Abu Akleen is co-author (with Nahil Mohana, Sondos Sabra, and Ala’a Obaid) of Voices of Resistance: Diaries of Genocide, published by Comma Press in 2025.
 In April 2025, a few days after Palestinian photojournalist Fatima Hassouna was killed, literary magazine ArabLit published Abu Akleen's translation of Fatima Hassouna's collection of poems A Resonant Death.

 Abu Akleen maintains a YouTube channel where she shares daily life and writing activities, including her involvement in writing, reading, and translating under siege.